-The percentage of people in Princeton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.25% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Princeton is quite a bit lower than the national average among all cities of 21.84%: just 10.29% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Princeton in 2010 was $20,886, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,544 for a family of four.
-However, Princeton contains both very wealthy and poor people as well.
+The per capita income in Princeton in 2010 was $20,170, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,680 for a family of four.

+Princeton is a somewhat ethnically-diverse city.
 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Princeton include Irish, English, French , and Dutch.
+Important ancestries of people in Princeton include Irish, English, French , and Italian.

 The most common language spoken in Princeton is English.
 Other important languages spoken here include Spanish and German.